Earth Observation for Sustainable Development Goals (April 2024)

 You must be comfortable studying and learning in English if it is not your first language.

-Course fees for 21/22 are £960, but funded places are available for people employed, unemployed or furloughed in Scotland who meet Scottish Funding Council elgibility criteria.
+Course fees for 23/24 are £1065 but funded places may be available for people employed or unemployed in Scotland (residency requirements apply).

 “Courses/provision is open to all Scottish-domiciled/’home fee’ students, which is consistent with SFC’s policy for core funded student places.
 Students from the rest of the UK (rUK) are not normally considered eligible for SFC funding.
 If however a university is working with a Scottish/UK employer which has a physical presence or operating in Scotland, rUK employees of that employer would be eligible.”